Municipal Solid Waste (MSW) to Energy Generation

 The techniques for energy generation depend on the type of feed we use, as mentioned in the classification.
 Hence according to it, the techniques can be summarized as follows:

-• Organic wastes – Techniques like anaerobic digestion, fermentation, transesterification, use algal biomass, etc.
+• Organic wastes – Techniques like anaerobic digestion, fermentation, transesterification, use of algal biomass, etc.

 • Inorganic wastes – Techniques like incineration, gasification, pyrolysis, etc.